 Q: Can fulfillment centers handle international shipping?

 A: Fulfillment centers use AI, machine learning, and robotics technologies.
-These tools help optimize every step of the fulfillment process — from warehousing and order processing to item tracking — for an overall more efficient process.
+These tools help optimize every step of the fulfillment process — from warehousing services and order processing to item tracking — for an overall more efficient process.

 Q: How do fulfillment warehousing centers ensure product safety and security?